 Whether an accident has left your cat or dog injured, or they've eaten an object they shouldn't have, we can remove the item with foreign body surgery.

 When living tissue has been cur, burnt, torn or broken, or otherwise damaged, wounds occur.

 It's imperative that these injuries be cleaned and disinfected, and that they receive appropriate care from a qualified veterinarian as soon as possible.

-Our veterinarians perform dental surgeries for dogs and cats.
+Our veterinarians perform simple to complex extractions for dogs and cats.
 These surgeries may range from gum disease treatment and tooth extractions to jaw fracture repairs.

 Our veterinarians and team understand the you may feel nervous about bringing your pet in for surgery.
 Please rest assured that we only recommend surgery when it's necessary to maintain your furry friend's health, and when it is in their best interest.

 We will confirm that you fully understand why a specific surgical procedure is being recommended, and that you are comfortable making the choice to move ahead.

 Pre-surgical assessments.
 We will explain the facts about the procedure, perform a physical examination on your pet, and confirm blood tests are completed and reviewed by the vet to determine whether your pet faces any risk of anesthesia-related complications.

 Dedicated surgical suites.
 Our surgeries are performed in a dedicated surgical suite, which is kept completely sterile to prevent cross-contamination or infection from becoming an issue.

 Surgical attire.
 When they are in the surgical suite, our staff always wear disposable masks and caps.
 Anyone involved in the procedure itself will also put on single-use gloves and sterile gowns.